Best Squad Competition: Staff Sgt. Michael Hildreth, C Company, 781st MI Battalion (Cyber)

 FORT WALKER, Va. – Staff Sgt.
-Michael Hildreth (left), who hails from Fredericksburg, Va., is a Language Analyst assigned to C Company, 781st MI Battalion (Cyber), and recently represented his unit in the 780th Military Intelligence Brigade (Cyber) Best Squad Competition (BSC), September 10 to 13.
+Michael Hildreth, who hails from Fredericksburg, Va., is a Language Analyst assigned to C Company, 781st MI Battalion (Cyber), and recently represented his unit in the 780th Military Intelligence Brigade (Cyber) Best Squad Competition (BSC), September 10 to 13.

-Day Three of the competition ended with the Brigade Command Sergeant Major’s Board, led by the president of the board and the Praetorian’s senior enlisted leader, CSM Joseph Daniel.
+Hildreth went to Massaponax High School, Va., has a BS in Accounting, from UMGC, and an MA in Economics from George Mason University.
+He is the Command Language Program Manager, and has attended various HUMINT and SIGINT courses.

 |Date Taken: